Radical Group Profile: Black Panthers

 Methods of Organization and Activism

-At the same time most Panthers’ activists’ were imprisoned for the violent methods they used.
-Therefore, the main setback of their activity was violence and murderers they committed.
-Most former members of the Black Panthers were sentenced to 25 and more years in prison.
-Despite some of them were eligible for parole, official boards rarely made a decision of rehabilitation.
-For instance, Black Panthers member Robert Seth Hayes imprisoned in 1998 was released only in 20 years having rapidly failing health (Pilkington, 2018b).
 Meanwhile, many African Americans remain imprisoned for decades.
-Nevertheless, many activists remain devoted to the ideas and politics their supported.
-For example, Jalil Muntaqim, who has spent in jail 46 years, argues that “If you understand the oppression that black people have suffered in this country, no one should have any regrets for having been identified as a revolutionary.
+Nevertheless, many activists remain devoted to the ideas and politics they support.
+For example, Jalil Muntaqim, who has spent 46 years in jail, argues that “If you understand the oppression that black people have suffered in this country, no one should have any regrets for having been identified as a revolutionary.
 I have no regrets about that” (Pilkington, 2018b).
-Moreover, Black Panthers activists face the destruction of their families.
-In particular, parents are separated from their children because of their involvement in radical movement and imprisonment.
-Therefore, the violence against the police officers, consequent imprisonment of main activists for their deeds and separation from their families consist some of the strong setback of the participation in the movement.
+Moreover, Black Panther activists faced the destruction of their families.
+In particular, parents are separated from their children because of their involvement in radical movements and imprisonment.
+Therefore, the violence against the police officers, consequent imprisonment of main activists for their deeds, and separation from their families are some of the strong setbacks of the participation in the movement.

 Conclusion